 - Find out where to eat in Split with our post on the best restaurants in Split.

-- Detailed info on Split beaches you’ll find here.
+- Detailed info on Split Beaches you’ll find here.

 - A list of Split bars and clubs.